Perisher Ski Resort: Skitube

-Alpine Way through a tunnel in the Ramshead Range to the Perisher Resort, stopping in the underground station at Perisher Valley.
-Skitube then proceeds to Blue Cow Mountain via another tunnel through the Perisher Range.
-The tunnel is 6.3 km long, and at its deepest point it is 550 m below the surface.

 Climate

 Perisher has either a subarctic climate (Köppen climate classification: Dfc) or a subpolar oceanic climate (Köppen climate classification: Cfc), depending on whether the 0 C or -3 C isotherm is used, with cool summers and cold winters, although the higher peaks have a tundra climate (ET).
 As expected of a ski resort there is a snowpack lasting for several months of the year, sometimes into early summer, however not as long-lasting as equivalent elevations over the western side of the range due to its sheltered location.
 Snow can be expected to fall on 60.2 days of the year on average.